 How much corn can a dog eat daily?

-The digestive system of your dog is much different to that of a human being’s, and that means they need to tackle things like fruit, vegetables and grains in a much different way than their masters.
+The digestive system of your dog is much different from that of a human being, and that means they need to tackle things like fruit, vegetables, and grains in a much different way than their masters.

 Granted, every dog is an individual, and you’re by all means free to experiment with how much or how little to give your dog here.

-It’s worth noting also that corn for dogs is best enjoyed free of additives, extra flavours, salts, sugars and the like.
+It’s worth noting also that corn for dogs is best enjoyed free of additives, extra flavors, salts, sugars and the like.

-Dogs have tolerance of these things we add to our food too enhance the flavour that’s far and away lower than our own.
+Dogs have tolerance of these things we add to our food to enhance the flavor that’s far and away lower than our own.